-As is probably predictable at this point, I'm planning to use IKEA's ALGOT system to add smarter storage to our closet and make room for shoes, coats, and outerwear.
+As is probably predictable at this point, I'm planning to use IKEA's ALGOT system (now called BOAXEL) to add smarter storage to our closet and make room for shoes, coats, and outerwear.
 This will be our 7th (!!!)
 ALGOT project between our two houses, and I've loved every other time we've used it, so I know it will work well in the mudroom too!

 I am planning on moving our broom, Bona mop, Swiffer, etc. out to an organization unit that we'll be putting in the garage-- hopefully the garage will be the next project we tackle after the mudroom.

 I mentioned that we will be doing the mudroom project in two phases.
 Phase two will simply (or not-so-simply!) be installing built-ins in the nook that is across from the closet wall.
 Since the built-ins will be a pretty extensive woodworking project, we are planning to hire out at least part of it, so the completion will be dependent on when we can get someone in to work on it!

 I am excited to get some built-ins in this space, as the nook seems to be begging for them, but we also want to make sure that the job is done really well, so we're willing to wait a bit and not rush it.